morristech/Guidelines_Android/project_and_code_guidelines.md

 ## 1.1 Project structure

 New projects should follow the Android Gradle project structure that is defined on the [Android Gradle plugin user guide](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Project-Structure).
-The [BoilerPlate](https://github.com/ribot/android-boilerplate) project is a good reference.

 ## 1.2 Package structure